The need for Monarch

 Note that even when using a Sigfox Verified Monarch solution, the triggering of the beacon search remains under the device maker duty based on multiple sensor events and possibly real-time clock.

-- A RF I/Q Vector Generator such as for example a LitePoint IQxel-M,
+- An RF I/Q Vector Generator, such as for example a LitePoint IQxel-M,

 - Monarch I/Q patterns, to be requested from Sigfox,

-- The software Add-on “RF & Protocol” delivered with the Sigfox Protocol Library that automates all “RF & Protocol” testing.
+- The “RF & Protocol” software add-on, which is delivered with the Sigfox Protocol Library that automates all “RF & Protocol” testing.